-In early 1960s Edmonton born education, philosopher, and scholar, Marshall McLuhan, coined the term ‘global village’ to describe a new social organization which would develop when electronic media replace visual culture with aural/oral culture.
-This theory referred to technological changes which are making the world ‘a single community’ and has been used as a metaphor for mass media, the World Wide Web, and the Internet.
+In the early 1960s Edmonton-born education, philosopher, and scholar, Marshall McLuhan, coined the term global village to describe a new social organization that would develop when electronic media replace visual culture with aural/oral culture.
+This theory referred to technological changes which are making the world a single community and has been used as a metaphor for mass media, the World Wide Web, and the Internet.
 This has also been used to describe a world where people are living without borders or boundaries; a world where ideas, beliefs, and cultures intermingle and societies are interdependent like never before.

 Artists: Erika Vela, Shumba Z. Ash, Ljubomir Ilic, Akiko Taniguchi, Pedro Rodriquez De Loz Santos.